-Spanning twelve years in the life of a Texan boy (Ellar Coltrane) from fresh faced innocent to philosophising student, Richard Linklater’s multi-award winning epic Boyhood is perhaps the most stunning film achievement in the last decade.
+Spanning twelve years in the life of a Texan boy (Ellar Coltrane) from fresh-faced innocent to philosophising student, Richard Linklater’s multi-award-winning epic Boyhood is perhaps the most stunning film achievement in the last decade.
 An astonishingly ambitious project, Linklater uses the lives of an ordinary family to create something extraordinary; a universal story almost anybody can recognise within themselves.

 Rather than focus on the explosive moments in Mason’s life, Linklater observes the tiny, insignificant moments that are definitive to Mason’s character.
 Boyhood is never more alive than riding in the car with Mason Sr., bickering with Mason’s sister (Lorelei Linklater, the director’s daughter), or witnessing the despair of Olivia’s failed marriage.

 While Coltrane is a rather unpolished actor (cast as a child, he matured into the role), he gives a fine performance as a young man trying to come to terms with the world, and his place within it; not hugely emotive, but certainly authentic.
 While his performance isn’t stunning, he’s helped tremendously by two outstanding supporting actors.
-Ethan Hawke is wonderful as Mason’s father, a carefree man failing his children who turns his life around to become a role model.
+Ethan Hawke is wonderful as Mason’s father, a carefree man who turns his life around to become a role model.
 However, the best performance by far is Oscar-winner Patricia Arquette, who broke hearts all over for her sympathetic performance as the mother who, upon seeing her son leaving for college, tearfully muses that she “just thought there would be more”.

 The soundtrack may be a perfect naughties time capsule and the editing is unbelievably done, but ultimately the success of Boyhood is down to its director.
-Linklater had a vision far beyond any of his peers, and his determination held the film together over its twelve year shoot.
+Linklater had a vision far beyond any of his peers, and his determination held the film together over its twelve-year shoot.
 Boyhood is a modern masterpiece, the likes of which have rarely been seen before or since.